Back

 Optical

 Optical biosensors use the interaction between the biological recognition element and the target analyte to induce changes in optical signals, which are then measured and analyzed.
-This can be accomplished through various means including surface plasmon resonance (changes in refractive index), fluorescent labeling, and absorbance monitoring.
+This can be accomplished through various means, including surface plasmon resonance (changes in refractive index), fluorescent labeling, and absorbance monitoring.

 Electrochemical